tmmcguire/fbmodules/README.md

 ### Using BisonModule in Python

-Each Bison module exports into Python:
+Each bison module exports into Python:

 * **parse(makesymbol, readtoken)**